julianmack/Data_Assimilation/README.md

-# Data Assimilation
+# VarDACAE
-This module is used to create AutoEncoders that are useful for Data Assimilation.
+This module is used to create Convolutional AutoEncoders for Variational Data Assimilation.
 A  user can define, create and train an AE for Data Assimilation with just a few lines of code.

 ## Introduction

 Data Assimilation (DA) is an uncertainty quantification technique used to reduce the error in  predictions by combining forecasting data with observation of the state.
 The most common techniques for DA are Variational approaches and Kalman Filters.

-In this work, I propose a method of using Autoencoders to model the Background error covariance matrix, to greatly reduce the computational cost of solving 3D Variational DA **while increasing the quality of the Data Assimilation**.
+In this work, we propose a method of using Autoencoders to model the Background error covariance matrix, to greatly reduce the computational cost of solving 3D Variational DA **while increasing the quality of the Data Assimilation**.

 ## Installation
+To install do the following:
 ```git clone https://github.com/julianmack/Data_Assimilation.git
 cd Data_Assimilation
 pip install -e .    #or use `pip install .`